athackst/athackst.github.io/_articles/ignition_vs_gazebo.md

 2. `threshold`  The penetration threshold needed to apply restitution force
 3. `max_vel` The maximum velocity that the restitution force can cause.

 True infinite bounce is only achieved if the ground _also_ has the `restitution_coefficient` set to 1.
-Note you can set the `max_vel` of the ground to 0 so it doesn't accrue any velocity.
+You can set the `max_vel` of the ground to 0 so it doesn't accrue any velocity.

 ## Joint Dynamics